PRIVACY POLICY

 Promotional Offers

+We may use your Identity, Contact and Usage Data to form a view on what we think you may want or need, or what may be of interest to you.
 This is how we decide which products, services and offers may be relevant for you.

 Cookies

 When you visit our Website, we may place cookies onto your device, or read cookies already on your device, subject to your consent where required by applicable law.
-For further details, please see our Cookie Policy.
+For further details, please see our Cookies Policy.

 Third-Party Links

 This Website may include links to third-party websites, plug-ins and applications.
 Clicking on those links or interacting with such content may allow your data to be shared with the relevant third-party.
-We do not control these third-party websites and are not responsible for their privacy statements; we therefore recommend that you read the privacy notice of every website you visit
+We do not control these third-party websites and are not responsible for their privacy statements; we therefore recommend that you read the privacy notice of every website you visit.

 We share personal data with third party service providers that provide us services in connection with the purposes listed above (such as sales, business management and marketing services) as sub-contractors in terms of Art.
 28 GDPR.
+We may also share your personal data with:

 • legal and regulatory authorities to the extent required by applicable law;